dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
 // The survival of forests is the survival of thought. <br>
 // The chain of life is one; its break is our undoing. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="JANE GOODALL" src="https://github.com/user-attachments/assets/a7100e14-2a78-4049-a805-120c8d58f89d" /> <br>
 … <br>